josalmi/devops-with-docker/README.md

 To build and serve in production mode: `npm start` This builds the project in dist folder and serves it in port 5000.

-You can alternatively build the project with `npm build` and then serve it in any way you want, for example:
+You can alternatively build the project with `npm run build` and then serve it in any way you want, for example:

 To use a npm package called serve to serve the project in port 5000:
 - install: `npm install -g serve`